Mission

 Membership and Affiliations:

-• Association of Writers and Publishers
+• Association of Writers and Witing Programs

-• Radius of Arab American Writers, Inc.
+• Radius of Arab American Writers, Inc. (RAWI)

 • Lesbian Herstory Archives (New York)